 Candreva twice went close to extending his side's advantage, first watching his thumping free kick parried by De Sanctis before the Napoli shot-stopper finger-tipped his shot across goal around the post.

-Lazio were forced into a change midway through the first-half when captain Stefano Mauri suffered a knock and was replaced by Bosnian midfielder Senad Lulic.
+Lazio was forced into a change midway through the first-half when captain Stefano Mauri suffered a knock and was replaced by Bosnian midfielder Senad Lulic.
 The substitute made an instant impression, producing a brave header to prevent Edinson Cavani from nodding in Goran Pandev's cross after Marchetti had spilled Juan Zuniga's effort from distance.

 Floccari then nearly produced one of the goals of the season when he unleashed a vicious piledriver from nearly 30 yards, but the Lazio talisman was denied a second goal by the inside of the woodwork.